GospelTrust/kairos-th-513/docs/content/_week-01/session-03.md

    > “And you were dead in the trespasses and sins . . .”
 (Eph.
 2:1).

-   > “. . .
-God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved (Eph.
+   > “…God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved (Eph.
 2:4-5).

-   > “When you were dead in your sins and in . . . your sinful nature, God made you alive with Christ” (Col. 2:13).
+   > “When you were dead in your sins and in …your sinful nature, God made you alive with Christ” (Col. 2:13).

 2. This means that the Holy Spirit (i.e. the Spirit of God) enters the inner-being or the heart of a sinner so that he can understand and be receptive to the gospel.